 Teens who have strong sensory sensitivity may limit what they are eating based on the sensory properties of food.
 This could include avoiding foods based on:

-Restricting food due to sensory issues means that ARFID can overlap with autism spectrum disorder, since teens with autism often have strong sensory sensitivity.
+Restricting food due to sensory issues means that ARFID and autism overlap, since teens with autism often have strong sensory sensitivity.

 Type 2: Lack of interest in food